Sepsis is an illness in which the body has a severe, inflammatory response to bacteria or other germs.

 - Kidney function tests

-- Platelet count and fibrin degradation products, to check for bleeding risk
+- Platelet count, fibrin degradation products, and coagulation times (PT and PTT) to check for bleeding risk

 - White blood cell count